-How to Stay Profitable with Rising Laundromat Utility Costs - Jordan Berry's 2 Cents
+How to Stay Profitable with Rising Laundromat Utility Costs

 The more money you are spending on utility costs, the better.
 It means that your machines are being used—but only if they’re priced correctly.
 According to a survey conducted by the CLA, nearly 70% of laundromat owners felt the biggest problem they face in the industry is high utility costs.

-In this blog, I discuss how to adjust your pricing structure to include your laundromat’s utility costs and what to consider like how to raise prices at your laundromat, stay competitive, and maintain customer loyalty.
+In this blog, we discuss how to adjust your pricing structure to include your laundromat’s utility costs and what to consider like how to raise prices at your laundromat, stay competitive, and maintain customer loyalty.

 2_2023_Jordan Berrys 2 Cents Infographic Copy_v2